Frustrating SEO Problems

 Although this can be very useful, it is not always the case that Google chooses the URL that you want to use.

-There are, however, multiple ways that you can identify canonical URLs for Google to use, including:
+There are multiple ways that you can identify canonical URLs for Google to use, including:

-- Using the rel=”canonical” link tag: By using this you can map an infinite number of pages, although this technique can be a complex method of mapping on larger websites.
+- Using the rel=“canonical” link tag: Map an infinite number of pages, although this can be complex on larger websites

-- Using a rel=canonical HTTP header: Using a rel=canonical header in your page response will let you map an infinite number of duplicate pages, although again, this can be harder with larger websites or on sites that change URLs often.
+- Using a rel=canonical HTTP header: Map an infinite number of duplicate pages, though harder with larger websites or frequently changing URLs

-- Using the sitemap: You can identify the canonical URL in your site’s sitemap, which is easy to do, although this method is not quite as powerful as using the rel=canonical link tag.
+- Using the sitemap: Identify the canonical URL in your site’s sitemap — easy to do but not as powerful as rel=canonical

-- Using a 301 redirect: This will tell Googlebot that a URL is a better version than a given URL, though this should only be used when depreciating a duplicate page.
+- Using a 301 redirect: Tell Googlebot that a URL is a better version than a given URL — only use when deprecating a duplicate page

-- Using an AMP variant: If a variant page happens to be an AMP page, to indicate the canonical page.
+- Using an AMP variant: If a variant page is an AMP page, to indicate the canonical page

 Google picking its own meta description and ignoring yours